moorebarrett-jodiann/VidFlix/README.md

 #### :label: Responsive Page Content

-When the browser is resized to fit tablet or mobile dimensions, the main content adjusts from a 6 column display to 5, 4, 3, 2 and a 1 column display, where movie cards are gradually stacked on top of each other.
+When the browser is resized to fit tablet or mobile dimensions, the main content adjusts to grid column fractions from 1 to 6.

 ### Fetch API